Gender

 WinnerBio

-I am Jorden Bostic.
+Hi, I am Jorden Bostic!
 A passionate tennis player, a movie lover, an avid photographer, and someone who loves nature.
 I’m the oldest of five, which is a true joy and has largely contributed to the caring person that I am today.
-I am Christian, and my beliefs and morals shape who I am today.
+I am Christian, and my beliefs and morals shape my values and my calling in life.

 I am a second-year pre-med student at Mercer University, majoring in biology with minors in global health studies and chemistry.
 Since childhood, I have been driven by a deep passion for medicine, with the ultimate goal of becoming a general surgeon.
 Within my future career, I am eager to contribute to the healthcare industry and address disparities in marginalized and rural communities within the U.S. and abroad.